gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 {{#rustdoc_include ../listings/gobject_memory_management_2/src/main.rs:callback}}
 ```

-Since GObjects are reference-counted and mutable as well, so we can pass the buttons the same way as we did with `number`.
+Since GObjects are reference-counted and mutable as well, we can pass the buttons the same way as we did with `number`.
 If we now click on one button, the other button's label gets changed.

 <span class="filename">Filename: src/main.rs</span>